-The dishwasher is one of the greatest inventions of all time, and now we can reveal the best dishwasher to buy in 2020.
+The dishwasher is one of the greatest inventions of all time, and now we can reveal the best dishwasher to buy.
 Hoorah!

 Getting a freestanding or built-in dishwasher for your kitchen means you can enjoy mealtimes without having to dwell on the clean-up operation that comes after, allowing you to relax with a digestif and let dinner go down in style, with the reassuring background hum of your dishwasher doing all the hard work for you.
 If your current machine is getting a bit past it, now is the perfect time to treat yourself to a new model.